Neptune-Crypto/neptune-core/README.md

 Neptune-core is the reference implementation for the [Neptune](https://neptune.cash/) protocol.
 The implementation is not complete yet, but already supports many integral components.
 In particular, alpha-net is live.

-## Compiling from Source
+## Installing

-### Linux Debian/Ubuntu
+### Compile from Source -- Linux Debian/Ubuntu

- - Install curl: `apt install curl`
+ - Install curl: `apt install curl` (as root)
- - Install the rust compiler and accessories: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+ - Install the rust compiler and accessories: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y`
- - Source the rust environment: `source $HOME/.cargo/env`
+ - Source the rust environment: `source "$HOME/.cargo/env"`
- - Install LebelDB: `apt install libleveldb-dev libsnappy-dev cmake`
+ - Install LebelDB: `apt install libleveldb-dev libsnappy-dev cmake` (as root)
  - Download the repository: `git clone https://github.com/Neptune-Crypto/neptune-core.git`
  - Enter the repository: `cd neptune-core`
- - Build for release and put the binaries in your local path (`~/.cargo/bin/`): `cargo install --path .` (needs at least 3 GB of RAM)
+ - Build for release and put the binaries in your local path (`~/.cargo/bin/`): `cargo install --path .` (needs at least 3 GB of RAM and a minute or two)

 ## Running & Connecting